 I am a lecturer in the Software Engineering Department at Universiti Kuala Lumpur Malaysian Institute of Information Technology (MIIT).
 I hold a PhD in Computing Science with concentration in Human-Computer Interaction (HCI) and Machine Learning from University of Glasgow, Scotland, UK.
 My PhD thesis, “Machine Learning Techniques for Implicit Interaction Using Mobile Sensors” can be accessed here.
-I have been an active researcher since 2010 and have published a number of papers in the field of HCI.
+I have been an active researcher since 2010 and have published a number of papers in the field of human-computer/machine interaction (HCI).

 In research, I am primarily interested in solving complex inferential HCI problems involving large high-dimensional data using machine learning techniques, possibly in real-time.
 My current research revolves around the use of sensor data, particularly from wearables, smartphones, internet-of-things (IoT) and prototype sensing devices to model and infer human interactions implicitly.
 The end goal is to establish transparent interactions techniques that can be used to improve the quality and subsequently enhance standard human-device interactions.

 On a different note, I am a road cycling enthusiast and a casual runner.
 I am currently affiliated to amateur Bukit Jelutong Cycling Club (BJCC) and Glasgow Malaya Cycling Club (GMCC).
 I do my long rides mostly on the weekend and on Zwift on every other weekday evenings.
 I race occasionally whenever time permits me to do so.
 I do most of my runs during the weekdays.
 I am on Strava in case you are wondering how slow am I on the bike and when I am on my feet.

-Feel free to drop me an email at mfaizuddin [at] unikl.edu.my or Contact me to discuss about academic matters, PhD position, research collaboration, consultation or organising a group ride.
+Feel free to drop me an email at mfaizuddin [at] unikl.edu.my or Contact me to discuss about academic matters, PhD position, research collaboration or consultation.